-In an example spatial analysis, the direction of one or more dominant sound sources are analyzed for every sub-band.
-In addition, the directional energy and other spatial parameters are estimated.
+In an example spatial analysis, the direction of one or more dominant sound sources is analyzed for every sub-band.
+Furthermore, the directional energy and other spatial parameters are estimated.
 For example, the directional energy can be a ratio relative to the total energy of the corresponding sub-band.
-Together the analyzed parameters form the metadata for the parametric spatial audio format.
-The selected audio signals (e.g., mono or stereo) and the analyzed metadata can then be provided as input to spatial synthesis or used, e.g., in audio transmission (as codec input).
+The analyzed parameters form the metadata for the parametric spatial audio format.
+The selected audio signals (e.g., mono or stereo) and the analyzed metadata can then be provided as input to spatial synthesis or used, for example, in audio transmission (as codec input).

 9.3.5 Post-processing

-Post-processing which typically the AGC is utilized to adjust the signals to a suitable level.
-AGC typically also includes limiter which is designed to prevent signal saturation.
+Post-processing, in which typically the AGC is utilized, adjusts the signals to a suitable level.
+AGC typically also includes a limiter, which is designed to prevent signal saturation.

 10 Conclusions and Recommendations